Animation and motion graphics After Effects workflow Storyboards and edit support

 Why this Motion Designer CV example works

-This motion designer CV works because Amy Brooks's most relevant evidence, especially the recent results at North Motion Studio, is easy to scan from the top of the page.
+This motion designer CV works because Amy Brooks' most relevant evidence, especially the recent results at North Motion Studio, is easy to scan from the top of the page.

 Writing breakdown